0s1arthak/Streamly/README.md

 - HLS segments are stored on disk in `uploads/hls/{videoId}/` directory structure for efficient streaming.
 - FFmpeg encoding produces `.ts` (transport stream) segment files and `.m3u8` playlist manifests for each quality level.
 - Video playback is implemented using hls.js for cross-browser HLS streaming support, with fallback for Safari's native HLS player.
+- In-memory caching is used for video lists to improve performance; cache is invalidated on new uploads.
+- Rate limiting protects against abuse; adjust limits in `rateLimiter.js` as needed.
+- Search uses MongoDB text indexes for efficient querying of title and description fields.

 ## Video Processing Details